-After our last post about Shopify we decided to contribute a bit to the open-source community and build our Shopify Slate alternative to scaffold projects much more quickly while still retaining some of the things we love like SVG icons, Sass and ES6 with Browserify.
+After our last post about Shopify we decided to contribute a bit to the open-source community and build our Shopify Slate alternative to scaffold projects much more quickly.

 We took an in-depth look at Shopify’s Slate Project to learn what makes it so great so we could adopt some good practices as we set to the goal to create our own version of Slate in the form of a Yeoman Generator.